Max Verstappen has made the perfect start to the Qatar Grand Prix weekend as he returned to the top of the timesheets for FP1.

-The first, and final, practice session at the US Grand Prix weekend has now come to an end, as all eyes shift to qualifying, which starts at 10pm UK time (4pm local).
+The first, and final, practice session at the Qatar Grand Prix weekend has now come to an end, as all eyes shift to qualifying.

 Who is the current F1 world champion?

-Dutchman Max Verstappen of Red Bull became a three-time F1 world champion at the last race, after taking the title in 2021 and 2022.
+Dutchman Max Verstappen of Red Bull is the defending two-time F1 world champion after taking the title in 2021 and 2022.

 READ MORE: F1 Driver Salaries: How much do Hamilton, Verstappen and co earn?